apinf/experimentation-mondays/README.md

 **10:00am**
 * gather together (Meeting room Canada in Tampere, others online)
-* everyone picks an idea, participants added to Github issues
+* everyone picks an idea, participants added to Github issues.
+You can assign yourself to issue already on Friday.
 * start doing!

 **15:30am**